ljoeckel/egui-aesthetix-lj/README.md

 - [License](#license)

 ## About
+This library is based on Egui-Aesthetix with some minor changes to fit my adaption of egui-dashboard which is used for my project 'egui-dashboard-duplicate-file-finder' (https://github.com/ljoeckel/egui-dashboard-duplicate-file-finder)

 This library is my answer to theming egui.
 There are other libraries, and approaches.
 I like this method because it is trait based, so many themes could be added to this crate for everyone to use.